jonnyhyman/daisy_chain/README.md

 ## Goals
-- _Make DaVinci Resolve/Fusion scripting fast, fun, and reliable_
+- _Make DaVinci Resolve/Fusion scripting better: faster, less tedious, and reliable_
-- _Write scripts with full autocompletion, and in-IDE documentation_
+- _Write scripts with full autocompletion, and in-IDE documentation/hover-docs_
 - _Turn your one-off script automations into ongoing organized workflows_
-- _Experiment with Resolve scripts safely, on an unbounded undo tree_
+- _Experiment with Resolve scripts safely, on an unbounded undo tree_ (Future goal, not currently implemented)
-- _Share your workflows and use those that others have shared_
+- _Share your workflows and use those that others have shared_ (A script manager, not currently implemented)

 ## Status
+Alpha, but used in production 🤞
-Experimental ⚠️ (Use caution, most script executions are irreversible!)
+(warning: Resolve script executions are irreversible!)

 |Language|Resolve API|Fusion API|Tests|
 |--|--|--|--|